urban-tep/DDF-SDD/source/architecture/devel-env/index.rst

 Once the processor has been tested to run sucessfully in the local image and the descriptor file and a test wps request file have been created the provided tool urbantep-verification can be used to check that

 - the descriptor file is a valid and well formed xml File
-- the tep urban sheduler can successfully call the processor inside the image
+- the tep urban scheduler can successfully call the processor inside the image
 - the processor correctly handles the input parameters as would be provided by a wps process
 - the processor delivers the expected output